lowcodeunit/public-web-docs/docs/guides/e-commerce/forestry-11ty-jamcart/develop-site.md

 }
 ```

-Go ahead and try out your site, though don't expect anything too stunning.
+Go ahead and try out your site by running `npm start`, though don't expect anything too stunning.
 You'll need to fix up our CSS to get the site looking like you want, start by creating a new file at `assets/css/main.css` and then filling it in with the css of your choosing.
 If your feeling uninspired, you can try out our basic css

 ```css
 Some basic css